Xenrathe/Rails-bark_book/README.md

 ## Development To-do List:

 ### Barks
-* Barks still counts up the number of 'users' even if users delete
 * Pressing bark plays a sound
 * Several default bark sounds / bark selection on user profile
 * Ability to upload custom bark sound

 ### CSS and Java
-* Take flash implementation from ShowerThoughts
 * Move all javascript to Stimulus controllers
 * CSS / Styling
 * Channel / websocket for feed and comments?